jvde-github/AIS-catcher/README.md

 # AIS-catcher - An AIS receiver for RTL-SDR dongles and Airspy HF+
-This package will add the ```AIS-catcher``` command - a dual channel AIS receiver for RTL SDR dongles and the Airspy HF+.
+This package will add the ```AIS-catcher``` command - a dual channel AIS receiver for RTL-SDR dongles and the Airspy HF+.
 The program provides the option to read and decode the raw discriminator output of a VHF receiver as well.
 Output is send in the form of NMEA messages to either screen or broadcasted over UDP.
 The idea behind ```AIS-catcher``` is that it should be easy to run various decoding model in parallel and read input from file to create an environment to test and benchmark different decoding models in a live environment.

 AIS-catcher is created for research and educational purposes.
 DO NOT rely upon this software including for navigation and/or safety of life or property purposes.

+AIS-catcher is developed to provide a platform that caters for continuous improvements.
+Any suggestions, observation or sharing of recordings for setups where the current models are struggling is highly appreciated!
+The algorithm behind the default receiver model was self made by investigating signals and trying different ways to get a coherent model running.
+So far, I have not come across the approach but undoubtly, with such a widely researched area, it might exist.
+Nevertheless it looks promising as a starting point for further developments.
+If I have some more free time I will try to expand on my blog.

 ## Usage
 ````